chalverson/wowstatsgo/README.md

 #### Configuration file

 You will need to create a config file.
-By default it looks in `~/.wowstats` for a file called `wowstats.yml`.
+By default it looks in XDG standard `~/.config/wowstats` for a file called `wowstats.yml`.
 It should look similar to:

+    dbDriver: postgres
     dbUrl: postgres://DBUSERNAME:DBPASSWORD@DBHOST/DBNAME?sslmode=disable
     apiKey: YOUR_API_KEY
     email: